 - Share Information.
 If you, as a panel moderator, have some information to advance the conversation, share it quickly and concisely combined with a specific question directed to one of the panelists.

 - Clarify the Point.
 When a panelist is too vague, ask for further information to clarify or expand the point.
 Clarifying questions typically start with a “who,” “what,” “when,” “where,” or a “why.”

 - Pull Out of the Weeds: If a panelist is being too specific, ask them to share the larger significance of their point or how it connects to the big picture.

 - Pull Out of the Clouds: If a panelist is being too abstract, push them for specifics.
 Ask for examples, case studies or anecdotes that illustrate the larger point.

 - Check for Understanding.
 Perhaps the panelist is a bit obtuse and you are not sure the audience understands the point.
 Paraphrase the panelist’s comment and ask, “Let me see if I’ve got this right….”

 - Test the Unsaid.
 Sometimes, the real issue has not been spoken.
 If you sense there is something which hasn’t been said, test it out: “If we do this, are you concerned about…?“ Or “I am wondering if you might be concerned about….”

 - Test for Agreement.
-Check for agreement with others by asking, “How do you feel about what Mike said?” or “How many of you agree with this?”
+Check for the apparent agreement (or disagreement) with others by asking, “How do you feel about what Mike said?” or “How many of you agree with this?”